-By Ruth Dolan.
-Last Updated 11th February 2021.
+By Mark Ainsdale.
+Last Updated 6th May 2021.
+Welcome to our guide on medical negligence compensation.
+You may ask “I want to claim for medical negligence, how much will I get?”
 Our guide to medical negligence claims and clinical negligence claims intends to help you answer questions.
-This guide will provide you with all the information you will require in order to determine whether or not you have a claim for medical negligence compensation and also what steps to take next to get your claim started.
+This guide will provide you with all the information you will require in order to determine whether or not you have a claim for compensation and also what steps to take next to get your claim started.

 Medical negligence compensation claims

 Medical negligence, also referred to as clinical negligence, is the term used to describe any error, mistake or poor medical care which results in an injury, illness or worsening of any condition you are suffering with.
 This includes both physical injuries and conditions as well as psychological conditions such as anxiety, depression or post-traumatic stress disorder.